saegl5/jiayou_update_events/README.md

 ## Known Issue

-Deploying the project as a Web app should, but does not always, grant the app authorization.
-You may need to run the script manually, then re-open the assigned URL.
+- [ ] Deploying the project as a Web app should, but does not always, grant the app authorization.
+You may need to run the script manually, then re-open the assigned URL. **(still investigating)**

 <hr>
 Made with &heartsuit; in Visual Studio Code